• Access

 Mat Preview before Printing and Cutting

-The mat preview shows you how you need to put your design on your mat before your print it.
-On the left right after project copies you also have a tiny mat preview that says what the steps are.
+The mat preview shows you how you need to put your design on your mat before printing it.
+On the left-right, after project copies, you also have a tiny mat preview that says what the steps are.

 Screenshot of sending your design to your printer.